borgesaugusto/forsys/docs/index.rst

    :alt: Documentation Status

 ForSys is a software tool that allows stress and pressure inference in static and dynamic systems.
-It is based on the analysis of static images as well as time series images, and it is non-invasive, meaning that it does not require any modification of the system under analysis.
+It is based on the analysis of static images as well as time series images, and it is non-invasive.
+It does not require any modification or perturbation of the system under analysis.
 It only neeeds segmented microscopy images.
 The software is open-source.

 .. toctree::